IRVLUTD/fetch_nav_isaac/README.md

 Congratulations, you are now commanding a robot.

+Scope for improvements:

+- Multiple redundant rotations while going long distances along the -x axis.
+- Add logic to stop rendering either when the robot's position is within the tolerance limit or it has stopped moving.
+- May be prone to errors while travelling long distances and very large or very small slopes (y/x).

 ## Troubleshooting

 In case of an 150 (GLX) error, execute the following command: